Mikael-Helin/Python-Github-Repo/README.md

 ### Step 2: Create `setup.py`

-Create a `setup.py` file in the same directory.
+Create a `setup.py` file in the project root directory.
 This file is required for packaging your Python project.
 Here’s a minimal example of what it should look like:

 ```python
 from setuptools import setup